 This parameter is used to specify the width of the print head using dots as the unit of measure.
 The maximum width of the LSX parameter is determined by the width of the print head.
 LDS has been specifically designed to accommodate a variety of print head widths.
-The printer LSX value should always be set to 672 when a 300dpi printhead is used.
+The printer LSX value should always be set to the printhead width which is 640 at 203dpi or 690 when a 300dpi printhead is used.